anytizer/swar.lmms/README.md

 The purpose of this application is to produce LMMS based XML Pattern File named .xpt.
 Every sargam file it reads will be converted into lmms.xpt.
 For more details on LMMS, [visit here](https://lmms.io/).

+For more details on XML Handler, [see here](swar/libraries/XMLHandler.cs).